72 Comments

 Expand full comment

 "Time is short.
 Because we’ve waited so long to act decisively, we now have just a few years left before we’re fully committed to a future hotter than any that has existed on earth since humanity emerged."
-The time for a tax on net CO2 emissions was the '70's, but better let than never.
+The time for a tax on net CO2 emissions was the '70's, but better late than never.

 Expand full comment